nareshmaharaj-consultant/kubernetes_rbac_real_example/README.md

 Address: 10.96.35.141
 ```

-So we now know for sure our DNS is working correctly and our FQDN is `random-number-service.random-numbers.svc.cluster.local`
+So we now know for sure our DNS is working correctly, and our FQDN is `random-number-service.random-numbers.svc.cluster.local`.

-In the client pod set the environment variable `RANDOM_NUMBER_SERVER` to the FQDN of the server service.
+In the client pod, set the environment variable `RANDOM_NUMBER_SERVER` to the FQDN of the server service.

-Client:
+#### Client

 ```bash
 cat <<EOF> random-number-client.yaml